dnshi/Leetcode/scripts/README.md

 };
 ```

-3) Run command in your terminal
+3) Run the following command in your terminal
 ```
 npm start
 ```